4 How to help people with mental health conditions

 There are many simple things we can do to help people who are struggling.
 For example:

 Active listening means we listen to try and understand not just what the person is saying, but also the non-verbal emotions and body language.

-Active listening is explained in detail in Compassionate Care, a forthcoming book on empathic communication and care in the Bettercare series.
+Active listening is explained in detail in Empathetic Care, a book on empathic communication and care in the Bettercare series.